USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/SampleProject/README.md

   - [ ] Technology Transfer and Outreach Office (T2O2)
 - [ ] Complete a [Major Review](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#major-reviews) because this is a new unrestricted public software release
   - [ ] Obtain [informal approval](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#informal-approval) from the PD's supervisor
-    - [ ] The supervisor will consider if adequate [release rights](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#release-rights) are held by Government
+    - [ ] The PD and supervisor work together to determine if adequate [release rights](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#release-rights) are held by Government.
+This will be checked by ARL's Chief Counsel's Office (below in this checklist)
   - [ ] PD is responsible to [clean up code and prepare for release](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/blob/master/README.md#code-cleanup-and-release-preparation)
     * If a project is being formulated, but does not yet have any release products, use the below as a guide for writing the software.
     * If your code includes a repository with history, consider this checklist for *every* commit in the history